-- (a) being party to the European Cultural Convention and - (b) commitment to the principles and objectives of the Bologna Process, to be demonstrated through the national report.
+- being party to the European Cultural Convention and - commitment to the principles and objectives of the Bologna Process, to be demonstrated through a National Report.

 Procedure for application

 The decision to accept new members to the European Higher Education Area is taken by the Ministers responsible for higher education in the countries participating in the Bologna Process - so far, this has always happened at Ministerial Conferences.